 The Club boasts outstanding programs in aquatics, tennis and platform tennis.
 As the Club continued its growth in the early years, it welcomed swimming in 1937 with the building of its first pool.
 The pool was acclaimed as one of the finest facilities in the country and was under the direction of Mike Peppe who was also the Ohio State coach and Olympic Diving coach.
 Peppe brought his greatest stars to Scioto for summer workouts, or swimming and diving exhibitions.
 Today, the aquatics facility has four pools and has recently enclosed the competition lap pool for year-around swimming.
-As one of the few facilities in Central Ohio that still have a three-meter diving board, the Club continues its great tradition of swimming and diving excellence with programs for all levels of participants including learn to swim programs, children’s swim teams and even master’s swim programs.
+As one of the few facilities in Central Ohio that still have a three-meter diving board, the Club continues its great tradition of swimming and diving excellence with programs for all levels of participants including learn to swim programs, children’s swim and dive teams in the summer and recently added winter programs and even adult master’s swim programs.
 The Tennis program restarted at the Club in the early 1960’s.
 Today, the club has nine Har-Tru and two hard courts and a program that features play for all levels of players.
 The tennis program features many social and competitive functions on its yearly calendar with weekly clinics, team play, men’s and women’s play nights, junior clinics and events, and mixed couple events.
 Platform tennis, a sport mostly played in the winter, came onto the scene in 1976.
 Four heated, elevated courts surround a warming hut that allows play in even the coldest conditions.
 A four-player game, platform tennis is a fun and challenging activity for individuals and families looking for exercise in the winter months.
 Members play a few games and then retire to the warmth of the hut or combine the evening with an informal dinner in the clubhouse.
 An easy game to learn, players of all ages and abilities play and the facility has been the host of the Columbus Open for many years.

 THE MEMBER’S WELL-BEING – FITNESS

 The Club introduced fitness in 1998 with the building of the 10,000 sq. ft. facility that also shares a lower level with tennis.
 The facility offers space devoted to the well-being of the membership.
 Our staff of certified personal trainers will help each individual reach their personal fitness level.
 The fitness program includes many wellness activities and competitions designed to keep the membership healthy and active.
 Massage therapy is available as well and many fitness programs are designed for all levels and ages of the membership.
 Programs offered focus on improvement in sport related fitness, weight reduction, flexibility and injury rehabilitation.
-Coupled with the new indoor pool facility, the fitness programs now include water programs as well.
+Coupled with the indoor pool facility, the fitness programs now include water programs as well.